Q1. What is the definition of a UAS? Is it different from a drone?

 Q5.
 Why do I need to register?

-A. Federal law requires aircraft registration.
+A. Federal law requires aircraft registration for any aircraft being used for recreational or commercial purposes.
 Registration helps the FAA ensure safety – for you, others on the ground, and manned aircraft.
 UAS pose new security and privacy challenges and must be traceable in the event of an incident.
 It will also help enable the return of your UAS should it be lost.

 Q6.
 Where can I find information about operating my UAS safely?